plast-lab/doop/README.md

 connectivity or to avoid Gradle overhead when running Doop in batch mode.

-Note that you have to set up environment variable `DOOP_HOME` to point to the installation directory.
+Note that you have to set up the environment variable `DOOP_HOME` to point to the installation directory.

 Alternatively, you can build the Doop distribution and install it in